benchristelcom/benchristelcom.github.io/src/posts/escape-plan/index.md

 Also, for what it's worth, these effects are caused by all forms of hedonism (trying to get pleasure or happiness from the world) not just tech-related stuff.

+Don't try to forcibly stop these effects — that will just lead to more distress.
+Instead, just notice them happening.
+Over time, your subconscious mind will learn the pattern, and you might find yourself doing less of the behaviors that cause these effects.

 ## II.
 A Room of One's Own